 The South Pacific has always enthralled Lis, with the diversity of languages, art and culture and yet fascinating and contrasting similarities that are shared between peoples due to the ancient seafaring expeditions that settled these islands many thousands of years ago.
 She especially loves the South Pacific for its diving and is happiest floating around in the underwater world with plenty of tropical fish to keep her company!

-Lis started out working in the international humanitarian field which has seen her work with vulnerable children in Laos, providing cancer care in Samoa, and emergency and disaster response in PNG and Vanuatu.
-This community focused ethos continues with Oceania Expeditions where she uses her sharp eye and attention to detail to ensure guests are treated to the most exceptional, authentic and ethical experiences available in the beautiful South Pacific, with the goal to support local suppliers and communities to benefit from the tourism economy in a sustainable and eco friendly ethos.
+Lis started out working in the international humanitarian field which has seen her work with vulnerable children in Laos, providing education regarding cancer and palliative care in Samoa, and emergency and disaster response in PNG and Vanuatu.
+This community focussed ethos continues with Oceania Expeditions where she uses her sharp eye and attention to detail to ensure guests are treated to the most exceptional, authentic and ethical experiences available in the beautiful South Pacific, with the goal to support local suppliers and communities to benefit from the tourism economy in a sustainable and eco friendly ethos.

 Senior Expedition Leader